microsoft/VirtualClient/website/docs/workloads/apachebench/apachebench-profiles.md

   * [Installing Dependencies](https://microsoft.github.io/VirtualClient/docs/category/dependencies/)

 * **Profile Parameters**
   There are no parameters required for the workload.
-The command for the ab is "ab -k -n <no of req> -c <concurrency level> <url to make request>".
+The command for the ab is "ab -k -n 50000 -c 10 http://localhost:80".
   By default 50000 request are made to apache http server in a batch of 10 and 50 in 2 scenarios respectively at a time.

   | Parameter                 | Purpose                                                                         | Default value |